8l4ckSh33p/passwords/README.md

 ### Encryption (for storage in database)
 All passwords (generated or your own) are stored encrypted in your ownCloud database.
 * The keys are not used directly.
 Instead, it uses [key stretching](http://en.wikipedia.org/wiki/Key_stretching) which relies on [Password-Based Key Derivation Function 2](http://en.wikipedia.org/wiki/PBKDF2) (PBKDF2)
 * The key used for encryption is unique for every encrypted block of text.
 The supplied key therefore becomes a "master key".
-This class therefore provides key rotation for cipher and authentication keys
+It therefore provides key rotation for cipher and authentication keys
 * It uses [Encrypt-then-MAC](http://en.wikipedia.org/wiki/Authenticated_encryption#Approaches_to_Authenticated_Encryption) (EtM), which is a very good method for ensuring the authenticity of the encrypted data
 * It uses mcrypt to perform the encryption using MCRYPT_BLOWFISH cyphers and MCRYPT_MODE_CBC for the mode.
 It's strong enough, and still fairly fast
 * It hides the [Initialization vector](http://en.wikipedia.org/wiki/Initialization_vector) (IV)
 * It uses a [timing-safe comparison](http://blog.ircmaxell.com/2014/11/its-all-about-time.html) function using [double Hash-based Message Authentication Code](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) (HMAC) verification of the source data
+* Encryption is done using a key built from user-specific, ownCloud-specific, and database entry-specific data so this key differs from every other database entry

 This all means: it's pretty safe :)